Canada Visa: New Wait Times for Indian Students, Visitor Visas, and PR Processing Time

 Q4: Am I processing quicker if I process electronically vs. paper?

 Yes.
-IRCC also accepts e-filing, which will be pre-processed in 2025 ahead of time.
+IRCC also accepts e-filing, which will be pre-processed in advance in 2025.

 With the processing time for Indians entering Canada in 2025 finally settled after all these years of uncertainty, they are nonetheless open to planning and peaceful anticipation.
 Whether you visit to study, change professions, or merely return to be close to loved ones and acquaintances, some awareness of the timeline and paper preparation will be the clincher.

 Check it all out later, and then go and do it.
-Just do it according to official regulations, and most importantly, apply early.
+Follow official regulations and, most importantly, apply early.
 Opportunity costs money when it comes to immigration.